Ten Ways to Stop Condensation on Walls

 What can condensation cause?

 Condensation can cause damage to your property.
-Its seen in damp patches on walls, peeling wallpaper and mould.
+It’s seen in damp patches on walls, peeling wallpaper and mould.
 It’s most common behind furniture where there is limited airflow.
-Its also seen in and around window reveals and in wardrobes.
+It’s also seen in and around window reveals and in wardrobes.
 This can result in mould and mildew on fabrics with a lack of air circulation.
 If you find mould, don’t ignore it and try to get rid of it as soon as possible.
-It will continue to develop with the right conditions releasing more spores into the atmosphere.
+It will continue to develop with the right conditions, releasing more spores into the atmosphere.
 If left alone, condensation and damp can also cause health conditions.
-It can cause allergic reactions and, if you already suffer a respiratory disorder, can affect your wellbeing.
+It can cause allergic reactions and, if you already suffer from a respiratory disorder, can affect your well-being.

 Here are our 10 ways to stop condensation in its tracks.

 1. Be vigilant about your door and window seals.
-Check for any damage that will encourage moisture to get inside and rectify accordingly.
+Check for any damage that will encourage moisture to get inside and rectify it accordingl

 2. Dry your clothes outside where possible.
-This minimises the amount of moisture realised into the air when inside.
-If clothes can’t dry externally then put them in the bathroom with the door closed and the extractor working.
+This minimises the amount of moisture released into the air when inside.
+If clothes can’t dry externally, then put them in the bathroom with the door closed and the extractor working.

-3. When showering or cooking in the kitchen, close the doors to prevent the moisture escaping from the room.
-The warm moist air will simply circulate through your property and look for the next cooler place to land.
+3. When showering or cooking in the kitchen, close the doors to prevent moisture from escaping from the room.
+The warm, moist air will simply circulate through your property and look for the next cooler place to land.
 This then has the potential to develop into condensation and mould.

-5. Use a dry cloth to wipe down any walls and surfaces that get damp.
+5. Use a dry cloth to wipe down any condensation on walls and surfaces that get damp.
 This will prevent the moisture from penetrating the surface.

 7. When cooking, place lids over the top of pots to trap the moisture inside.
 Always ensure the windows are open when draining.
 To expel moist air, use your oven extractor hood.
 However, ensure the hood is an extractor unit and not just a filter for cooking odours.
 Small considerations like this can make a big difference.